Agave attenuata is an unusual succulent belonging to the Agave plant genus and the Asparagaceae family of plants.

 … all due to the interesting, curved inflorescence.

-The leaves grow in a bunches near the base, ranging from 20” to 28” inches in length and 5” to 6” inches in width.
+The yellowish-green leaves grow in a handsome rosette near the base, ranging from 20” to 28” inches in length and 5” to 6” inches in width.
 As the leaves die off, the stems remain visible.

 These stems can reach heights of 60” inches.
 However, the inflorescence can reach up to ten feet.

-This flower stalk curves back towards the ground and sometimes feature a second arch, resembling a fox tail.
+The arching flower stalk curves back towards the ground and sometimes feature a second arch, resembling a foxtail.

-When the inflorescence blooms, the flowers feature small, greenish-yellow petals.
+When the inflorescence blooms, the flower stalk features small, greenish-yellow petals.

-These flowers eventually fall and are replaced by seed pods, making it easy to propagate the plant.
+These flowers eventually fall and are replaced by seed pods, making agave propagation easy.

-What Lighting and Temperatures Does Agave Attenuata Prefer?
+What Lighting and Temperatures Does The Fox Tail Agave Prefer?

-The cactus should be planted in partial shade and does very well growing in full sun.
+The cactus should be planted in partial shade and grows very well in full sun.

 However, if it’s been grown in the shade, it needs to get acclimated to the sun when transplanting.